 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

-The following images are examples of True Winter.
+The following images are examples of True Winters.
 You may look different but still be a True Winter.

 You are a True Winter if the dominant characteristic of your overall appearance is cool, and the secondary characteristic is bright.